junxit/us-congress-bills-112/metadata.md

 - 2011-03-10 — Introduced in House
 - 2011-03-10 — Introduced in House
 - 2011-03-10 — Referred to the House Committee on the Judiciary.
+- 2011-03-11 — Referred to the Subcommittee on Courts, Commercial and Administrative Law.
+- 2011-03-15 — Subcommittee Hearings Held.
+- 2011-07-14 — Committee Consideration and Mark-up Session Held.
+- 2011-07-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-07-29 — Placed on the Union Calendar, Calendar No. 122.
+- 2011-07-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-188.
+- 2011-07-29 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+112-188.